 Consider the foods that the person with dementia prefers, what are their likes and dislikes?

 If they have a smaller appetite, keep their portions small, and talk them through what’s on their plate if that would help them.
 Check in with them during the meal to see if they are managing, and discreetly offer help, if needed.

 This may mean you don’t want to celebrate the holiday, or that you feel you need to be around friends or family.
 You might even want to do something completely different, like voluntary work for people in need.
-Visit the Community Christmas website to find out about community events happening in your area that you could help with.

 The noise and hubbub of a busy family Christmas can be overwhelming for a person with dementia, so try to avoid overstimulating them with sights and sounds.